agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 Install with npm https://www.npmjs.com/package/belkin-wemo-command-line-tools

 This package provides a 'wemo' command that can be used to control your Belkin WeMo power switch (and can be easily extended to cater for other similar devices or new methods not yet implemented).
+Written entirely out of base tools (such as curl, sed and awk) that will be on any current flavour of Linux/Unix (inc. Mac OSX) so this is a package that requires no external dependancies to be provided prior to use!

 ## Installation
 ### Global